 Best Time To Visit Guatemala

-Guatemala does have a wet season so the best times to visit are between December and April when it is dry season.
+The Guatemala climate does have a wet season so the best times to visit are between December and April when it is dry season.
 Even when it rains in Guatemala it only rains for a few hours so don’t worry too much if the only time that you can go is outside of the dry season.

 From Guatemala Airports